alexlemaire/git-assist/README.md

 ## :closed_lock_with_key: Password management

 Password management is handled via `keytar` (check it out [here](https://www.npmjs.com/package/keytar)). `keytar` is using system specific solutions in order to store your password in a secure way.
-This allows `git-assist` to reuse your saved password when working with _GitHub_ and not prompt you every time for it.
+This allows `git-assist` to reuse your saved password when working with _GitHub_ via HTTPS and not prompt you every time for it.

 **For _Linux_ users:** you may encounter some undesired behavior if you use `git-assist` without a preconfigured keyring to store your passwords.
 It seems like `keytar` is creating for you a default keyring with a set password if no default keyring was found on first run.
 This can lead users to not being able to unlock this keyring afterward and therefore freezes some applications.